 The LDPI set out to address questions that could inform policies that would help rural poor people who were vulnerable to land grabs.
 Who was making these deals?
 Who were the winners and losers?
 What actors were involved, and what were they doing to each other?
 And how were changing environments and ecologies affecting these patterns, and being affected by them?

-The LDPI’s first action was to provide small grants to early career researchers, particularly those from Africa, for field work and writing on land deals.
-So far, researchers in the scheme have produced 57 working papers on cases from around the world.
+The LDPI’s first step was to provide small grants to early career researchers, particularly those from Africa, for fieldwork and writing on land deals.
+Researchers in the scheme produced 57 working papers on cases from around the world.
+This data was brought together in 2011 at the first international conference on Land Grabbing, held at the Institute of Development Studies at Sussex, with many papers being subsequently published in a range of journal articles and special issues.

 This was followed in 2011 by the first international conference on Land Grabbing, hosted by the STEPS-affiliated Future Agricultures Consortium in the UK.